commonrover64/doctask-siddhartha-rampal-singh/README.md

   rather than Python's `hash()`, which is randomized per process and would let the watcher and API server compute different keys for the same loan file.

+- **Writing the injection test caught a real bug**: the playbook rule referenced `no_embedded_instructions`, `CHECK_FUNCTIONS` was keyed `no_embedding_instructions`.
+The mismatch meant the embedded- instruction rule silently returned `inconclusive` every time instead of ever running, no error, no crash, just quietly not checking anything.
+Would not have been caught by manual testing alone.

 ## Repo layout